Catarrh/Mucus

 Contraceptive Implants

-For patients requesting information about a first time procedure or would like a routine insertion/removal, book a green face to face appointment with Dr Nair to discuss first.
+For patients requesting information about a first time procedure or would like a routine insertion/removal, book a green appointment with Dr Nair to discuss first.

 If a patient wants a removal or refit, send a task to Dr Nair with all the details and ask when they would like them to be booked in.